Dale Howard has been practicing psychiatry in Tacoma for over 30 years. He is chief of mental health at

 Fletcher Taylor, M.D.

 Who am I?
 I am a member of a family and also of an even larger community.
-The family includes a wife, three kids, and a cat.
-The community includes Tacoma, where we have lived since 1988.
-As a physician, I have enjoyed my general adult psychiatry practice here at Rainier Associates since 1990.
+The community includes Tacoma, where I have lived since 1990.
+As a physician, I have enjoyed my general adult psychiatry practice here at Rainier Associates.
 I divide my professional time between clinical practice and research.

 What is my therapeutic orientation and philosophy?
 I think that the most effective treatments involve collaboration.
 This means that the types of treatment used are entirely dependent on an individual's needs, which may extend far beyond any one person's expertise.
 In general, I find that one's faith, one's culture, and modern medicine are not mutually exclusive elements of therapy, as some would have you believe.
 My hope is that we would use all available resources in any treament process.